easybuilders/easybuild/docs/Unit-tests.rst

   keys are listed, with the value for either one being non-empty
 * checking for the use of deprecated (or no longer supported) functionality
 * verifying whether ``eb --check-style`` on the easyconfig file passes
+* ensuring SHA256 checksums are included in new or changed easyconfig files

 If these tests pass for each and every available easyconfig file, two additional overall tests are run, i.e.: